Are you or a loved one about to start spinal cord injury rehabilitation?

 Hopefully, this article helped you better understand what to expect during the rehabilitation process after spinal cord injury.

 It’s never too late to start.
-The central nervous system is continually adapting, so as long as you’re willing to put the effort, we believe recovering after incomplete spinal cord injury is always possible.
+The central nervous system is continually adapting, so as long as you’re willing to put in the effort, we believe recovering after an incomplete spinal cord injury is always possible.
+Good luck!